YashSonkar-PhD-CSE/ANLP_Project_Neural_Talkers/README.md

 Training is only done with RoPE but other variants can be trained by changing the config (code implementation is present).

+## Setup
+Before running the code, install all required dependencies using `pip install -r requirements.txt`.
+The requirements file install PyTorch 2.8.0 with CUDA version 12.9, change it to required variant in the txt file.
+Python version >=3.12 is assumed.

 ## Downloading the datasets
 The datasets can be downloaded and saved using `download_dataset.py` in `data` folder.
 Currently, only two corpus are supported for download english-hindi and english-latin.
 The number of samples in train and test splits can be specified.
 By default, train split is of 100k samples and test split is of 500 samples.
 Validation split is 5% of train split.
 Dataset will be saved in `data\{corpusName}\{split}\{language}\{id}.txt`.
 The samples in the languages for each split are paired by default since test split requires paired corpus, however, the Dataset class used during training doesn't assume presence of paired data in train and valid splits.